What’s in this article

 Among the criteria which apply to companies of Hong Kong which are explicitly stated within the Companies Ordinance relate to topics such as the rights and powers granted to a company based in Hong Kong, the regulations regarding the shareholders and directors of the company, the name of the company, and how a company may be restored after it has been struck off the Companies Registry.

 The Companies Ordinance has existed for many years through changing economic and business conditions which have been present in Hong Kong.
 Thus, on multiple occasions, revisions of the Companies Ordinance have been made.
-Some of these revisions were changes which were extremely impactful towards all areas of Hong Kong’s business scene, while others had a more minor and understated effect.
+Some changes significantly impacted Hong Kong’s business scene, while others had a more minor effect.

 Latest Changes to the Companies Ordinance